Ernxst/svelte-query-params/README.md

 ### SvelteKit

-For use with SvelteKit, use this adapter, instead of the [`dom`](#dom) adapter for support for interacting with query params on the server.
+For use with SvelteKit, use this adapter, instead of the [`browser`](#browser) adapter for support for interacting with query params on the server.

 ```javascript
 import { createUseQueryParams } from "svelte-query-params";